 QRLJacking vs Clickjacking

-As known, clickjacking is all about abusing the style of a sensitive web page hiding and covering and manipulating some elements to convince the victim “for example” to change his account’s main email address and password to the attacker’s one, but what if the attacker succeeded in that and after a while he wants to login to the victim’s account and found that this account has 2 Factor Authentication feature enabled!!!
+As known, clickjacking is all about abusing the style of a sensitive web page hiding and covering and manipulating some elements to convince the victim “for example” to change their account’s main email address and password to the attacker’s one, but what if the attacker succeeded in that and after a while they want to login to the victim’s account and found that this account has 2 Factor Authentication feature enabled!!!
 Of course the attack is ruined and the whole thing became useless.

 QR Login feature was presented to be Single Sign-On and a 2 Factor Authentication layer and because of that reason it is considered the final defence line that give the users both security and usability.
 “Scan me to login” it’s so easy, secure and efficient way to login on a daily basis.
 QRLJacking is here to mess that usability and security implementation.